 Running Buddies are a huge factor

-However, often or not your running buddies are a driving force for not only training but motivates you to improve and do better.
-Not all running buddies are equal and this is entirely dependent on your needs for motivation, being a runner and so forth.
+Running buddies are a driving force for motivating you to improve.
+Not all running buddies are equal and this is entirely dependent on your needs for motivation.

 Friends often move away from aiming for distances as they know they can complete them.
 There are others who aim for beating their previous time on a 5K, a new personal record.
 When you are further along in your running journey, you may need to add a new dimension to your training.
 Perhaps a different running buddy can help you achieve that personal record.

-To sum things up your motivational running buddy will depend on what you are trying to achieve either physically or mentally – they need to be a good fit!
+To sum things up your buddy will depend on what you are trying to achieve either physically or mentally – they need to be a good fit!